 Last Updated on February 5, 2022 by Grow with Bovees

 Mulching is one of the least arduous and yet most rewarding and beneficial practices in vegetable gardens.

-It is therefore quite remarkable that so few gardeners make use of mulches.
+It is therefore quite remarkable that so few gardeners make use of vegetable garden mulch.

-One frequently sees a gardener cheerfully watering several times a week during hot weather, while close at hand there is a wealth of material that can be used as mulches, that would save him a great deal of time and halve his water bill.
+One frequently sees a gardener cheerfully watering veggie beds several times a week during hot weather, while close at hand, there is a wealth of material that can be used as mulches, that would save him a great deal of time and halve his water bill.